Waavi/vue-wcharts/docs/guide/getting-started.md

 ### Add more components and plugins

-Added axis, tooltip and other line chart with 'two' dataKey.
+Add an axis, tooltip and another line chart with the 'two' dataKey.

 ```vue
 <template>